Carbon and Water Footprint (CWF) Initiative

 The goal

-The goal of the Carbon and Water Footprint (CWF) Initiative is to optimize resource and water use, reduce emissions, and enhance efficiency in the banana industry.
-By providing a standardized and continuously updated tool for environmental impact assessment, the initiative supports producers in adopting sustainable practices, complying with evolving environmental standards, informs stakeholders on climate action and promotes data-driven decision-making to drive long-term sustainability in global banana supply chains.
+The goal of the Carbon and Water Footprint (CWF) Initiative is to optimize resource and water use, reduce GHG emissions, and enhance efficiency in the banana industry.
+By providing a standardized and updated tool for environmental impact assessment, this initiative supports producers in adopting sustainable practice, complying with evolving environmental standards, informing stakeholders on climate action and promoting data-driven decision-making to drive long-term sustainability in global banana supply chains.

 Different phases of the Carbon and Water Footprint (CWF) initiative: